This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Our entire Country Living in a Cariboo Valley Recipe Collection can be found here, and here are some more delicious garlic recipes hand-picked for you!

-- These Garlic and Bacon Bombs are the perfect appy side dish!
+- These Garlic and Bacon Wraps are the perfect appy side dish!

 - Feta and Garlic?
 Yes please!
 Try this Feta Cheese and Garlic Dip appetizer recipe.